annotifyapp/annotifyapp.github.io/AI-arrhea.md

 permalink: /aiarrhea/
 ---

+AI-arrhea is THE problem of AI.
+The best available AI mimic style of well-worn cliches ... and in so doing, robo-produces replicated blizzards of automated ill-digested *shit.*

 ## The Singularity's Biden-esque Crisis

 The Singularity we techsters voted for has lost its freakin' head, folks!
 It's just out there wandering in the weeds, making a MESS in it's trou and will be doing the same for the next couple decades!